Symmetry-Aware Autoencoders: s-PCA and s-nlPCA: Introduction

-The method for removing discrete invariances from our dataset is closely related to the method developed by \citet{mehr2018}.
-In their work the candidate discrete transformations are applied to parallel encoders, {creating a Siamese network,} and the resulting latent space is then combined by choosing the maximum of each latent variable over all branches.
-Our approach differs in that the candidate branches consist of complete AEs, and the latent space is built by selecting the branch with the lowest reconstruction loss.

-Hence, an invariant subspace is created at the same time the model reduction is applied, drastically decreasing the reconstruction error and the size of our latent space.
-We apply this symmetry reduction to both the linear (s-PCA) and nonlinear (s-nlPCA) decomposition methods, creating a higher degree of compression as well as improving the interpretability of the resulting modes.
+We apply this symmetry reduction to both the linear (s-PCA) and nonlinear (s-NLPCA) reduction methods, creating a higher degree of compression as well as improving the interpretability of the resulting modes.